Novocastrians RFC

-Novocastrians Rugby Football Club is a rugby union team that is situated in the North East of England and currently play their rugby in Durham/Northumberland 1.
+Novocastrians Rugby Football Club is a rugby union team that is situated in the North East of England and currently play their rugby in Counties 1 Durham & Northumberland.
 The club is more generally known as Novos.
 Novos were formed in September 1899 as Old Novocastrians Rugby Football Club by a group of former pupils of the Royal Grammar School, Newcastle upon Tyne.
 The club remained for Old Boys or members of staff of the school until 1969 when the 'Old' was dropped and the club became open to all.
 Novos used to regularly field seven senior sides in the 1980s and 1990s.
 Currently, the club fields three senior sides, two ladies' sides, a 35+ year old side and also a junior section.

 History

-On 12 September 1899, Old Novocastrians Rugby Football Club was formed by a group of former pupils of the Royal Grammar School, Newcastle.
+On 15 September 1899, Old Novocastrians Rugby Football Club was formed by a group of former pupils of the Royal Grammar School, Newcastle.
 A letter was sent out reading ‘A proposed new club for Newcastle: A meeting will be held at the Grammar School, Rye Hill under the auspices of Old Novocastrians Club, for the purpose of forming a new rugby club.
 The attendance of Grammar school boys is specially required.’

 Novos had many grounds until in 1925 Sir Arthur Sutherland bought Benton Lodge for the club to play rugby on and also paid for the clubhouse to be built, in 1928, which is still in use today.
 The ground was renamed Sutherland Park just a few years later.
 In the inter war years the club experienced good fortune at their new ground, with an exciting brand of 'school boy' rugby.
 Novos reached the Northumberland Senior Cup Final on three occasions in the 1930s but failed to win the trophy that continues to elude the club.